laro/Cilia/2 Standard Lib/4 Matrix & Vector.md

 # Matrix & Vector

+Fixed-size types for geometry (2D/3D/4D) and dynamic types for linear algebra.
+For general-purpose data storage, use `Array`, not `Vector`.

 ## **Geometry**

 For small, _fixed size_ vectors & matrices, as typically used in geometry (i.e. 2D, 3D, 4D).